 The type of work you deliver to your existing client, is not what is always important.
 Rather, it’s how you make them feel when going above and beyond for them.

-Take the initiative and provide them with weekly status updates, or Up-Sell Your Services and offer them help they didn’t even know they needed.
+For Example: Take the initiative and provide them with weekly status updates, or Up-Sell Your Services and offer them help they didn’t even know they needed.
 Simply put; try to consistently offer your clients that “Wow Experience”.

 Build A Strong Network Of Freelancers